spryker/spryker-docs/docs/scos/dev/technology-partner-guides/201811.0/payment-partners/amazon-pay/handling-orders-with-amazon-pay-api.md

 * Calling Facade method.
 * Facade creates a related transaction handler or a collection of transaction handlers.
 * The transaction handler has execute method expecting an AmazonCallTransfer object as a parameter.
-* The transaction handler passes a transfer object to the adapter which is responsible for direct communication with the Amazon Pay API.
+* The transaction handler passes a transfer object to the adapter which is responsible for direct communication with the Handling orders with Amazon Pay API.
 Using the provided SDK it converts API responses into transfer objects using converters.
-Apart from adapters and converters, the rest of the code does not know anything about Amazon Pay API details and only works with Spryker OS transfer objects.
+Apart from adapters and converters, the rest of the code does not know anything about Handling orders with Amazon Pay API details and only works with Spryker OS transfer objects.
 * If not all order items, belonging to a logical group, where requested for the update, a new group is created for affected order items.
 * The transaction handler returns a modified transfer object.
 All information related to Amazon Pay is stored into.